kannan-prodapt/fashion_semantic_search/README.md

 ### Two Interactive Endpoints

 - **`/v1/search`**
-  Performs a *hybrid search*: the system applies SQL-based filtering for hard constraints (including negations, structured, and categorical facets), and then reranks the filtered results using vector similarity for semantic matching.
+  Performs a *hybrid search*: the system applies SQL-based filtering for hard constraints (including negations, structured, and categorical facets), and then reranks the filtered results using vec[...]
   *Recommended for most production uses as it provides both accuracy and semantic relevance.*

 - **`/v1/search_sql`**